PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Front-End.md

 ---

-### 1\.
-Introduction
+### 1. Introduction

 The front-end (FE) of the SafeLanes Rest Hours solution is an Angular 16 microfrontend that runs in below environment:

-1. The Vessel environment will be serving a locally bundled version, integrating with the “Sail App” shell (via Module Federation or a minimal fallback wrapper).
+1. The Vessel environment will be serving a locally bundled version, integrating with the "Sail App" shell (via Module Federation or a minimal fallback wrapper).

 Because maritime vessels can be offline for up to 14 days, the FE must ensure essential functionality remains available locally, and no file uploads or advanced caching while offline.

 This specification confines itself to front-end functionality and does not duplicate back-end requirements.
-All references to endpoints and data are solely from the FE’s perspective, describing how the interface calls or receives data from the (already designed) back-end REST APIs.
+All references to endpoints and data are solely from the FE's perspective, describing how the interface calls or receives data from the (already designed) back-end REST APIs.

 ---

-### 2\.
-Scope
+### 2. Scope

 1. Provide an Angular 18.2.0 microfrontend that the vessel crew and office users can access.
 2. Support day-level rest-hour entries, compliance checking, conflict resolution, minimal planning tasks, and read-only dashboards for external auditors.